usdaud/algotradinglib.github.io/en/pedia/e/equity_factor_models.md

 ### 3. **Statistical Factor Models**

-These models use statistical techniques like principal component analysis (PCA) to identify factors that explain the covariance structure of asset returns.
+These models use statistical techniques like [principal component analysis](../p/principal_component_analysis_(pca).md) (PCA) to identify factors that explain the covariance structure of asset returns.
 They are more flexible and data-driven compared to predefined [factor models](../f/factor_models.md).

 ## Key Factors in Equity Factor Models